Neural network approximation and estimation of classifiers with classification boundary in a Barron class

 In this section, we provide error bounds for the performance of empirical risk minimization for learning the indicator function of a set with boundary of Barron class.
 We also briefly discuss the optimality of these results.
 More precisely, we show that the best one can hope for is to (roughly) double the ``estimation-error rate'' that we obtain.
-We conjecture that the derived rate is in fact almost optimal, meaning that the lower bound is loose; but we were unable to prove this.
+We conjecture that neither the lower bound nor the derived rate are optimal, but we were unable to prove this.

 In the following theorem, given a subset $\Omega \subset \R^d$, we use the notation

 Moreover, for $\CalA = (d, N_1, \dots, N_L) \in \N^{L+1}$, we denote by $\NNWeights(\CalA)$ the set of neural networks $\Phi$ with input dimension $d$, $L$ layers, and $N_\ell$ neurons in the $\ell$th layer for all $\ell \in \{1, \dots, L\}$.
 Finally, we define $\sign : \R \to \{ \pm 1 \}$ by $\sign(x) = 1$ for $x \geq 0$ while $\sign(x) = -1$ if $x < 0$.